martineza088/SEML-Graph-Generator/README.md

 # SEML-Graphs-Generator
-Summer 2025, automating SEML graph generation.
+Summer 2025, automating SEML graph generation

+Note: This code is only capable of making Source/Sink cycles.